Skip to main content

 Colleges of Medicine South Africa (CMSA)

-The Colleges of Medicine of South Africa (CMSA) was founded and financed in 1954 and is the national examining body for medical specialists in South Africa.
-It was founded by members of the medical profession as a non-profit making organisation and is dedicated “To promote the highest degree of skill and efficiency in medical and dental practice and to cultivate the highest ethical standards and professional conduct ... not for pecuniary profit, but for the betterment of humanity”.
-Informed by insights from the Reputation and Responsibility Immersion Visit in 2023, Henley has an ongoing research project with the CMSA which aims to build stronger engagement with its members and thus drive the uptake of better medical standards across Southern Africa.
+The Colleges of Medicine of South Africa (CMSA) is the national examining body for medical specialists in South Africa.
+It was founded and financed in 1954 by members of the medical profession as a non-profit making organisation and is dedicated "to promote the highest degree of skill and efficiency in medical and dental practice and to cultivate the highest ethical standards and professional conduct... not for pecuniary profit, but for the betterment of humanity".
+Informed by insights from the Reputation and Responsibility Immersion Visit in 2023, Henley Business School has an ongoing research project with the CMSA which aims to build stronger engagement with its members and thus drive the uptake of better medical standards across Southern Africa.

-TSIBA Business School is based was founded in 2004 to create access to tertiary education by providing fee-free education to students.
-With Campuses in Cape Town and Johannesburg, it is an accredited higher education institution offering undergraduate and postgraduate business qualifications.
-TSIBA Business School aims to provide its students with a world- class and rewarding business education.
-This is supported by generous tuition scholarships which enable students to contribute towards their tuition at relative levels of affordability and for many to provide access to education without fees.
-Henley has a long history working with TSIBA and from 2007, it has been engaged in research, first to provide insights into how TSIBA could build its reputation as a young organisation and the job prospects of its graduates, when surrounded by much older institutions.
-Most recently, research is informing the TSIBA how TSIBA can build and maintain the commitment of staff, students and funders, while moving towards a tiered fee-structure.
+The Tertiary School in Business Administration (TSIBA) was founded in 2004 to create access to tertiary education by providing fee-free education to students.
+With campuses in Cape Town and Johannesburg, it is an accredited higher education institution offering undergraduate and postgraduate business qualifications.
+TSIBA aims to provide its students with a world-class and rewarding business education.
+This is supported by generous tuition scholarships, which enable students to contribute towards their tuition at relative levels of affordability and for many to provide access to education without fees.
+Henley Business School has a long history working with TSIBA and has been engaged in research since 2007.
+The first project was to provide insights into how TSIBA could build the job prospects of its graduates and its reputation as a young organisation surrounded by much older institutions.
+Most recently, research is informing TSIBA to build and maintain the commitment of staff, students and funders, while moving towards a tiered fee-structure.

 Autism Western Cape